Alexey-N-Chernyshov/fvm-substrate-bridge-proposal/proposal.md

 <!-- - Describe why your solution is going to adequately solve this problem. -->

 <!-- This section should be 2-3 paragraphs long. -->
 Blockchain interoperability is a cornerstone of Web 3.0.
 The [introduction of the FVM](https://filecoin.io/blog/posts/introducing-the-filecoin-virtual-machine/) enables the implementation of a bridge between Filecoin and Substrate [via Smart Contracts](https://wiki.polkadot.network/docs/learn-bridges#via-smart-contracts).
 There are existing bridges for PoW (Bitcoin, Ethereum) and PoA blockchains to Substrate.
 Our proposal is to add PoST consensus as well.
-At first, this bridge will allow FIL transfers across blockchains, at a later point, with FVM contracts available, it will be possible to delegete contract calls across chains.
+At first, this bridge will allow FIL transfers across blockchains, at a later point, with FVM contracts available, it will be possible to delegate contract calls across chains.

 ## Value